 The dreaded utility bills arrive once a month, every month, often meeting sighs of frustration or disbelief.
 Unfortunately, they are simply part of living in your home; but with a proper and efficient routine, you can save energy and lower the dollar amount on your bills.

-“Never trust that the person who installed the previous system correctly sized it to begin with,” Erik says.
+“Never trust that the person who installed the previous system correctly sized it, to begin with,” Erik says.
 “If the contractor simply walks over to the system and writes down what is on the nameplate, that is the ultimate red flag.”

 A common misconception is that HVAC systems are sized based on the amount of square footage you have in your home; this may not lead to the most accurate results.
-Instead, contractors should determine your home’s heat-loss, heat-gain calculation.
+Instead, contractors should determine your home’s heat-loss/heat-gain calculation.

 “If a system is undercharged, this means you don’t have enough refrigerant in your system to properly remove heat from your coil to the outside, so the system has to work much, much harder in the process,” Erik says.
 “This results in higher energy bills.”

 During the annual tune-up, the HVAC contractor will also look for wear and tear on the system’s parts and check the filter; you should ask your technician about changing filters yourself, as dirty filters make systems work harder and increase energy bills.

-Install a programmable thermostat
+Install a Programmable Thermostat

 During the summer, increasing the home’s temperature while your family is at work or school can add up to energy savings.
 According to the government program ENERGY STAR, homeowners can save an average of $180 annually by installing, setting, and maintaining a programmable thermostat in their home.

-So, if you turn your thermostat up too many degrees while you are away during a hot summer’s day, it can actually make the system work harder when you come back and set it to cool down, because it has so far to go to reach your desired temperature.
+So, if you turn your thermostat up too many degrees while you are away during a hot summer’s day, it can actually make the system work harder when you come back and set it to cool down because it has so far to go to reach your desired temperature.

 Your HVAC contractor should also be able to give you recommendations for your specific home, but here are some general rules from ENERGY STAR to follow when setting a programmable thermostat: